example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 #### Using the Puppetfile

-If we are using a Puppet server, it's likely and advisable that in your company you are managing the full content of the **/etc/puppetlabs/code/environments/** dir with r10k (in puppet Open Source) or Code Manager (in Puppet Enterprise), so you should never manually touch any file there: a deployment procedure, eventually driven by a CI/CD tool, will do it for you
+If we are using a Puppet server, it's likely and advisable that in your company you are managing the full content of the **/etc/puppetlabs/code/environments/** dir with r10k (if using Puppet Open Source) or Code Manager (in Puppet Enterprise), so you should never manually touch any file there: a deployment procedure, eventually driven by a CI/CD tool, will do it for you.

 In this case any new external module should be listed in your control-repo's Puppetfile.

-The control repo is a single git repository which contains a Puppet environment.
+The control repo is a single git repository which contains all the Puppet code and data we need to manage the whole infrastructure.
+Every node uses a Puppet environment (default is called production), which has the contents of the control repo.

 When it is deployed by tools like r10k or CodeManager, commonly used in Puppet world, for each branch of the control repo a Puppet environment is created in the **$environmentpath**.